cybergarage/beebox-java/README.md

 # BeeBox for Java

 This package is a development package for Java to use BeeBox on Java platforms.
-Please chceck [the download site](https://sourceforge.net/projects/cgvrdrvbebxjava/files/) on SourceForge.net to get the package and the samples.

 ![beebox](doc/img/vr_beebox.jpg)

 ## Setup